Arizona Veterans' Donation Fund

 How can my organization apply for grants from the fund?

-Applicants for grants from the fund must be registered with ProcureAZ, which is the State of Arizona's procurement system.
+Applicants who have been awarded a grant from the fund (Large Grant or Small Grant) must be registered with ProcureAZ, which is the State of Arizona's procurement system.

 - Register with ProcureAZ using the instructions located online HERE.

 - Once registered, access the ProcureAZ system located online HERE.

 - ProcureAZ Phone Support: (602) 542-7600.
 Hours: Monday-Friday, 8am-5:30pm; voicemail after hours.

 How can I directly support the Arizona Veterans Donation Fund?

 - You can help by purchasing a Veteran or Freedom Arizona License Plate for an annual $25 fee, $17 of which goes directly to the ADVF.
 Click HERE or on the license plate icons at the bottom of any page on this website.

 - You can make a tax-deductible charitable donation to the fund, making your check payable to Arizona Veterans' Donation Fund, and mailing your check to: